stream-processing, windowing, kafka-streams, apache-flink, real-time-analytics

 What Are Session Windows?

 Session windows are dynamic, data-driven windows that group events together based on periods of activity separated by a configurable gap of inactivity.
 Unlike tumbling windows (fixed, non-overlapping intervals) or hopping windows (fixed, overlapping intervals), session windows have no predetermined start or end time.
 Instead, they close only after a specified period of inactivity occurs.
+For comprehensive coverage of all window types in Flink, see Windowing in Apache Flink: Tumbling, Sliding, and Session Windows.

 The key parameter in session windowing is the session gap or timeout duration.
 When events from the same key arrive within this gap, they belong to the same session.
 If the gap exceeds the timeout, the current session closes and a new session begins with the next event.